Rami-Sabbagh/rami-sabbagh.github.io/content/homepage/about.md

 ## Self Introduction

-Been programming for almost ~8 years now.
+I'm an IT engineer who has been programming for about ~9 years now.
 Made my first game at the age of ~13.

-Previousely created [LIKO-12](https://github.com/LIKO-12/LIKO-12), an open-source learning environment that felt like old computers, inspired by [PICO-8](https://www.lexaloffle.com/pico-8.php), [Commodore 64](https://en.wikipedia.org/wiki/Commodore_64) and little bit of [DOS](https://en.wikipedia.org/wiki/DOS).
+Previously created [LIKO-12](https://github.com/LIKO-12/LIKO-12), an open-source programming environment that felt like old computers, inspired by [PICO-8](https://www.lexaloffle.com/pico-8.php), [Commodore 64](https://en.wikipedia.org/wiki/Commodore_64) and little bit of [DOS](https://en.wikipedia.org/wiki/DOS).

 Interested in computers, LEGO, Raspberry Pi, math and some of electronics.

 ## About This Blog

-This is a **hobby** blog where I _may_ write random posts related to computers and possibly anything electronic.
+This is a **hobby** blog where I _may_ write random posts related to computers and possibly anything.